 'Tis the season when top destinations and family resorts are decking their halls and making the season merry and bright.
 With children around the country enjoying as much as two weeks of school holidays, many families will turn Christmastime into an opportunity for a vacation.

-These destinations, resorts, and cruise lines promise festive and memorable holiday getaways.
+These destinations, resorts, and cruise lines promise a festive and memorable holiday getaway.